Demand is High for Physical Therapists

 These values will ultimately shape our students professional lives as practitioners in the physical therapy realm, helping them meet the needs of their patients in the fullest way possible.
 The DPT program is in-step with the larger mission of the university: training students to serve others, developing God-given potential, and guiding students to create value-centered careers and lives.

-Read more about our philosophy.
+Read more about our goals and outcomes.

 Is it for You?